Budibase/website/content/business-apps/templates/complaints-record-template/index.md

 Perform CRUD actions at the press of a button.
 Create, read, update, and delete database entries, with no need for specialist technical skills.
 Use simple customer complaint forms to create or edit entries.

-Our template automatically generates beautiful complaint reports, using Budibase’s _Markdown Viewer_ component.
+Our complaints register template automatically generates beautiful complaint reports, using Budibase’s *Markdown Viewer* component.

 Use our template to create and maintain a centralized, consistent, and accurate register of all customer complaints.